dennybaa/st2-docker-testing/README.md

 # Docker MultiContainer Layout

-## Files are written using puppet and all is orchestrated with too much code (including packer, puppet...). <u>Complexity,  Difficult!</u>
+## Files are written using puppet and all is orchestrated with too much code and tools (including packer, puppet...). <u>Complexity,  Difficult!</u>

 **Too many** tools to support containers like puppet, ruby, tiller, packer and maybe smth else. `Tiller` is good, but better to find smth pythonish (if it's finally needed) - just not making it necessary to bring ruby inside.